 Our nation faces many challenges, but perhaps none is more pressing than that of growing our economy.

-The fact is, 1.6-percent growth in GDP is simply unsustainable.
-If that trend continues, we will not be able to fund priorities such as bolstering our national security, taking care of our veterans, combatting the addiction crisis, funding public education, and preserving our environment.
+Today’s economic indicators are pointing the right direction - and not a moment too soon.
+The fact is, the 1.5% GDP growth we’ve experienced over the past several years was simply unsustainable.
+If that trend had continued, we would not be able to fund priorities such as bolstering our national security, taking care of our veterans, combatting the addiction crisis, funding public education, and preserving our environment.

 The positive impact of strong, sustained economic growth has the potential to not only grow small businesses and help families make ends meet, but also address the many other pressures we face.

 As your independent voice in Congress, I’m working with leaders of both parties to put politics aside and do what we were sent to Washington, D.C. to do: stand up for hardworking families and unleash the power of the American economy.
 An America That Works is a bipartisan playbook for this Congress to empower American businesses and support American workers.